matthewkenzie/FCCAnalyses/examples/FCCee/flavour/B2Inv/README.md

 Some notes from Matt

+### Variable Plotting

+ - `variable_plotter.py` is a simple plotting script that reads from `config.py`
+ - example usage `python -i variable_plotter.py` then can interactively make some plots

 ### Stage 0 Script

  - `stage0.py` is a script that produces some initial files for investigation and BDT training